 "Bring me that wine."

-Pao passed over a bottle of thirty-year-old Maotai, worth well over fifty HDMs.
-He may have been crying because Pao noticed that his eyes were blurry as Ayxin slugged down the delicious, crystal clear liquid.
+Pao passed over a thirty-year-old Maotai bottle worth well over fifty HDMs.
+Ayxin slugged down the delicious, crystal-clear liquid.

 "Find me lodgings with clean air and water, somewhere discrete and without people.
 I wish to rest until the wedding."